 - 1. The owner or keeper of a dog kept within the Town of Becket, said dog being six months of age or older, shall cause that dog to be licensed annually.
 The license year shall be from April 1 to the following March 31, inclusive. - 2.
 The Town Clerk shall issue dog licenses and tags.
 The Town Clerk shall record for each license issued, the name, address and telephone number of the owner or keeper of each dog so licensed, the tag number issued, date of expiration of last rabies vaccination, breed, age, color, or other description of the dog.
 Every license issued to the owner of a dog shall have a description of the symptoms of rabies printed thereon.
 Each tag shall contain the tag number, the name "BECKET" and the year of issue. - 3.
 The owner or keeper shall cause said dog to wear around its neck or body a collar or harness to which he/she shall securely attach the tag issued.
 In the event that any tag is lost, defaced or destroyed, substitute tags shall be obtained by the owner or keeper from the Town Clerk, at a cost of \$2.00 each. - 4.
 The fee for each dog licensed shall be \$11.00, unless a certificate of a veterinarian stating that the dog has been spayed or neutered has been presented to the Town Clerk, in which case the fee shall be \$5.00.
 A person maintaining a kennel shall obtain a kennel license.
-An owner or keeper of less than 4 dogs, 3 months old or older, who does not maintain a kennel may elect to secure a kennel license in lieu of licensing the dogs under MGL Chapter 140, section 137 and shall be subject to this section, sections 137B and 137C and so much of section 141 as it relates to violations of this section to the same extent as though the owner or keeper were maintaining a kennel.
+An owner or keeper of less than 4 dogs, 3 months old or older, who does not maintain a kennel may elect to secure a kennel license in lieu of licensing the dogs under MGL Chapter 140, section 137 and shall be subject to this section 137A, sections 137B and 137C and so much of section 141 as it relates to violations of MGL Chapter 140, section 137A to the same extent as though the owner or keeper were maintaining a kennel.
 In the case of an applicant for initial licensure and in the case of an applicant for license renewal, a licensing authority shall not issue a kennel license until a kennel has passed inspection by an animal control officer.
-Any owner or keeper of four or more dogs, six three months of age or over older, may elect to secure a kennel license as follows: - a.
+Any owner or keeper of four or more dogs, six three months of age or older, may elect to secure a kennel license as follows: - a.
 4 dogs \$21.00 - b.
-Up to 10 dogs \$41.00 - c.
-Over 10 dogs \$100.00 of such dog.
+Up to 10 dogs \$41.00 c.
+Over 10 dogs - \$100.00

+No license fee or part thereof shall be refunded because of a subsequent death, loss, spaying or neutering, or removal from the Town of such dog.
 A late fee of \$5.00 per dog will be charged for late renewals after April 15.
 A late fee of \$10.00 per dog will be charged for late renewals after June 15.
 This does not apply for newly acquired dogs or for individuals who have moved into Town less than 30 days prior to licensing.
 All dogs must be licensed every year.
 A person maintaining a kennel after the license to maintain a kennel has been so revoked, or while such a license is suspended, shall be punished by a fine of not more than \$250.